 Click on the Write Checks icon on your QuickBooks Desktop homepage:

 From the Write Checks screen, provide the required information, such as the bank account, pay to the order of (vendor), and amount.
+It’s important that you select the credit account to be paid in the “Expenses” tab rather than charging an expense account.
 Click Save & Close, and your credit card invoice is paid:

 You can choose to print the check now or print it later.
 Make sure to enter the number of the first check in the starting check number:

 Frequently Asked Questions (FAQs)

 Can I pay credit card invoices in QuickBooks Desktop without reconciling my credit card account?